naijnaur93/xv6-labs-2021/README.md

 #### Pit Falls

 1. **YOU HAVE TO ACQUIRE BOTH LOCKS IN THE CURRENT CPU AND ANOTHER CPU WHICH YOU WANT TO STEAL MEMORY FROM.
-OTHERWISE YOU WILL SUFFER LOSS OF FREE PAGES.**
+OTHERWISE YOU WILL SUFFER LOSS OF FREE PAGES.** For example, if CPU 1 is allocating its free list, while CPU 2 wants to steal a block of free memory from CPU 1, and accidentally both of the CPUs obtained the same block of memory.
+In another case, if CPU 1 wants to steal memory from CPU 2, at the same time CPU 2 wants to steal memory from CPU 1.
+These cases all potentially cause problems.
 2. **BESIDES, IF NO MEMORY FOUND IN ANOTHER CPU, REMEMBER TO RELEASE THE LOCK OF CURRENT CPU.
 OTHERWISE YOU WILL SUFFER `panic: sched lock`**

 ## Task 2 - Buffer Cache

 ### Specification

-Modify the block cache so that the number of `acquire` loop iterations for all locks in the bcache is close to zero when running `bcachetest`.
+Modify the block cache so that the number of `acquire` loop iterations for all locks in the `bcache` is close to zero when running `bcachetest`.

 Modify `bget` and `brelse` so that concurrent lookups and releases for different blocks that are in the `bcache` are unlikely to conflict on locks (e.g., don't all have to wait for `bcache.lock`).